 - Write a brief report of the walk (template from the club website).
 This report includes details such as group size, weather, description of the walk, any difficulties encountered (ie: thick vegetation, water crossings, difficult terrain), and anything else the leader deems relevant.

-In terms of the potential for injury or death, driving to and from the walk is the riskiest part of bushwalking.
+Driving to and from the walk may be the riskiest part of bushwalking.
 Drivers should refrain from alcohol and other drugs, and put the safety of their passengers (their fellow bushwalkers) first.
 Stop or share the driving if tired or unwell.
 Passengers should ask the driver to slow down or pull over if they feel uncomfortable or unsafe.

 To ensure walkers continue to agree to the use of their vehicles, costs are shared.
 Standard rules ensure predictability and fairness.
 The cost of petrol of the trip is estimated generously and divided among all the walkers.
 Money is pooled and shared equally among the drivers.
 Minimum petrol money is $5-00/person.
-Any surplus monies (ie: a driver does not want to receive payment) are to be given to the club secretary (with the walk report) to be deposited into the club kitty.
+Bank transfers are easier than cash so carry club bank details with you, we can arrange payment for drivers.

 To assist leaders, a chart of each passenger’s petrol share for many of our walking destinations has been developed, and can be accessed on the link below.